drbap/magicuser-theme-for-obsidian/README.md

 **Thanks for the Suggestions**
 - Thanks to @alitekdemir for the suggestion to add the extra checkboxes (extra 1 - screenshot), based on Minimal and Things Themes.
 I hope you also find them useful.
+- Thanks to @YannMiro for the suggestion to show/hide file icons.

 Special congratulations to the Obsidian.md team for creating a great software application.